 “Maternal Textualities.”
 In Maternal Measures: Figuring Caregiving in the Early Modern Period.
 Ed.
 Naomi Miller and Naomi Yavneh.
 Ashgate: Burlington, Vermont, 2000, pp. 224-238. (collection won “Best Collaborative Project” Award, Society for the Study of Early Modern Women).

 Co-author with Karen Robertson.
 “Introduction.”
-In Maids and Mistresses, pp. 3-17.
+In Maids and Mistresses, Cousins and Queens: Women’s Alliances in Early Modern England (OUP, 1999), pp. 3-17.

 “Sewing Connections: Elizabeth Tudor, Elizabeth Talbot, Mary Stuart, and Anonymous Seventeenth-Century Needleworkers.”
 In Maids and Mistresses, pp. 165-82.

 “Re-visoning the Renaissance: On the Perils and Pleasures of Reviewing the Past.”
 Introduction to a gathering of essays co-edited with Sara Jayne Steen.
 Quidditas, vol. 20: 1999.

 "Of Chastity and Violence: Elizabeth I and Edmund Spenser in the House of Busirane."
 Signs: Journal of Women in Culture and Society (University of Chicago Press), vol. 20 (autumn, 1994), pp. 49-78.

 "The Myth of Elizabeth at Tilbury."
 Sixteenth Century Journal vol. 23 (spring, 1992), pp. 95-114.

 Shakespeare Quarterly, Biography, Literature and History, Renaissance and Reformation, Renaissance Quarterly, Shakespeare Studies, Arthuriana, British History, Early Modern Theatre